Demon000/tilad/README.md

 # tilad
-A tile-based adventure game... or at least the start for one.
+A tile-based adventure game ... or at least the start for one.

-## None of the code has been tested, might not even run.
+## Code has not been tested, might not even run.

-### I'm documenting the code for myself, but feel free to use it in whatever projects you want, any utility class will be contained in a single JavaScript file.

 ## js/ResourceLoader.js